 Restricted Cash.
-Restricted cash represents recently deposited cash that is temporary controlled by our bank.
+Restricted cash represents recently deposited cash that is temporarily restricted by our bank.

 Accounts Receivable.
 We regularly evaluate the collectability of our accounts receivable and maintain allowances for doubtful accounts for estimated losses resulting from the inability of our customers to meet their financial obligations to us.
 The allowance is based on the age of receivables and a specific identification of receivables considered at risk of collection.
 We classify charges associated with the allowance for doubtful accounts as sales, general, and administrative expense.
 If the financial condition of our customers were to deteriorate, impacting their ability to pay us, additional allowances may be required.
-See Note 5 - Accounts Receivable for additional disclosures related to our receivables.

 Inventory.
 Inventory is stated at the lower of cost or market, with cost being determined using the standard cost method that includes material, labor, and manufacturing overhead costs, which approximates weighted average cost.
-We write-down inventory once it has been determined that conditions exist that may not allow the inventory to be sold for its intended purpose or the inventory is determined to be excess or obsolete based on our forecasted future revenue.
+We write-down inventory once it has been determined that conditions exist that may not allow the inventory to be sold for its intended purpose or the inventory is determined to be excess or obsolete based on our forecasted future sales.
 The charge related to inventory write-downs is recorded as a cost of revenue.
 The majority of the inventory write-downs are related to estimated allowances for inventory whose carrying value is in excess of net realizable value and on excess raw material components resulting from finished product obsolescence.
 In most cases where we sell previously written down inventory, it is typically sold as a component part of a finished product.
 The finished product is sold at market price at the time resulting in higher average gross margin on such revenue.
 We do not track the selling price of individual raw material components that have been previously written down or written off, since such raw material components usually are only a portion of the finished products and related sales price.
 We evaluate inventory levels at least quarterly against sales forecasts on a significant part-by-part basis, in addition to determining its overall inventory risk.
 We have incurred, and may in the future incur charges to write-down our inventory.
-See Note 6 - Inventory for additional disclosures related to our inventory.